Top arrow pointing up

 LaserNetUS Coordinator

-The LaserNetUS Coordinator, Dr. Chandra Breanne Curry, plays a pivotal role in managing the program and driving its success.
-With a focus on strategic leadership, she oversees key initiatives, events, and subcommittees within the network, ensuring smooth operations and collaboration across all LaserNetUS activities.
-As the primary user liaison, Dr. Curry is dedicated to supporting researchers by coordinating user feedback and addressing needs promptly and effectively.
+As the LaserNetUS Coordinator, Dr. Chandra Breanne Curry is pivotal in managing and steering the program's success.
+Focusing on strategic leadership, she oversees key initiatives, events, and subcommittees within the network, ensuring smooth operations across all LaserNetUS activities.
+As the primary user liaison, Dr. Curry is dedicated to supporting researchers by addressing user feedback and needs promptly and effectively.

 In addition to her user support role, Dr. Curry actively leads outreach efforts, presenting at conferences and working closely with subcommittees to share LaserNetUS developments with potential users and stakeholders.
-Her collaboration with the LaserNetUS Network Facilities Committee and the Scientific Advisory Board ensures that long-term plans align with the U.S. Department of Energy's Office of Fusion Energy Sciences, fostering innovation and advancing high-power laser research across the United States.
+Her involvement with the LaserNetUS Network Facilities Committee and the Scientific Advisory Board ensures that long-term plans align with the U.S. Department of Energy's Office of Science Fusion Energy Sciences program to extend high-power laser research activities across the United States.

-Through her leadership and commitment, Dr. Curry strengthens collaboration within the scientific community, helping to push the boundaries of laser science and technology.
+Through her commitment, Dr. Curry strengthens collaboration within the scientific community and helps push the boundaries of laser science and technology.

 Get in Touch